0xmosta/dis-snapshot/README.md

 ## Script options

-use `--debug` to log more info and other details inside the `debug` dir. use `--save` to save the snapshot files inside a `policy` dir, so they could be reused by later using the option `--local`, might be helpful when testing and you want to skip calling Kupo everytime which might take a while.
+use `--debug` to log more info and other details inside the `debug` dir. use `--save` to save the snapshot files inside a `policy` dir, so they could be reused later using the option `--local`, might be helpful when testing and you want to skip calling Kupo everytime which might take a while.